csc-training/summerschool/gpu/docs/01-introduction.md

 # Warps, wavefronts

 ::: notes
+TODO: Image of warps being mapped to SMSPs

 At the SM/CU, the blocks of threads are further broken down to warps of 32 threads (Nvidia), or wavefronts of 64 threads (AMD)

 Each warp/wavefront consists of consecutive 32/64 threads.